slave-blocker/frontend-monero-pool/README.md

 This pool only supports mining using the self-select option from XMRig.

-## Community and Support
+long live monero

+pow or die

-Feel free to reach out for feedback, suggestions, questions, or even mobbing attempts!
+Please do contact me for critics, suggestions, questions, kudos, and even mobbing attempts are welcome.

-### Donations

-If you appreciate this project, consider supporting it!
+@ irc   **monero-pt**

+A do nation is the best nation !

 **MONERO**: